Shuttle/Shuttle.Core.Pipelines/README.md

 Console.Write(state.Get<string>("my-key"));
 ```

-The `Pipeline` class has a `RegisterStage` method that will return a `PipelineStage` instance.
+The `Pipeline` class has a `AddStage` method that will return a `PipelineStage` instance.
 The `PipelineStage` instance has a `WithEvent` method that will return a `PipelineStageEvent` instance.
 This allows for a fluent interface to register events for a pipeline:

 ### IPipelineObserver